 Yes.
 If you receive benefits from the Guarantee Association, you are deemed to have assigned your rights under the covered policy to the Guarantee Association to the extent of benefits received.
 The Guarantee Association may require an assignment of such rights prior to providing benefits to any person.
 The law provides that the Guarantee Association is a creditor of the insolvent insurer to the extent of assets attributable to covered policies.
 Also, the Guarantee Association has the right of subrogation, and the other equitable and legal remedies available to the policyholder.

 Your beneficiary will be entitled to receive protection from the Guarantee Association in an amount up to $240,000 (80% of $300,000).

-You will be entitled to receive protection from the Guarantee Association in an amount up to $100,000 (80% of $135,000 or $108,000, then reduced to the maximum benefit of $100,000).
+You will be entitled to receive protection from the Guarantee Association in an amount up to $100,000.
+As 80% of $135,000 is $108,000, coverage is reduced to the maximum benefit of $100,000.
 Interest rate adjustments could further reduce the amount you are entitled to recover.

 No. The limit applies to you and your spouse separately.
 You and your spouse would have combined total protection of up to $320,000.
 Each spouse receives $160,000 (80% of $200,000).
 Interest rate adjustments could further reduce the amount you and your spouse are entitled to recover.

 Yes.
 Assuming all other conditions are met, it is protected up to the limit set for an annuity.